 Fill your perfume bottle with a carrier oil.
 Choose fractionated coconut oil if you don’t want your perfume bottle to have any color.
 The other oils will be in various shades of amber and green (grapeseed oil is shown here).

 Add 10 drops of essential oils per 10 ml bottle.
 With the strongest scented oils, start with only one drop and move up if it’s not strong enough.
 There are some scents—like lemongrass and cinnamon—that are so strong that they can take over the entire blend.

 Add a combination of fresh and dried flowers, leaves, or petals into the oil to decorate the bottle.

 Pop the roller ball lid onto the glass vial.
 Shake well to combine the oils.

 Leave the blend for 24-48 hours to develop.
 As the oils work together, the scent will change.
 You may even be surprised at how different it is!

-Package up a collection of four different scents in a craft paper jewelry box.
-Use washi tape with a message (I used some that says “With Love”) to create a band on the box lid.
+Package up a collection of four different scents in a kraft paper jewelry box.
+Use washi tape with a message (I used some that say “With Love”) to create a band on the box lid.